 The main reason I came to Honduras was to hopefully achieve my dream of swimming with whale sharks.
 While I wasn’t disappointed, I discovered a piece of paradise in the Bay Islands of Honduras: Utila.
-Not only scuba diving is good in Utila and made it to my list of the best diving in Americas & the Caribbean, but I discovered there were many things besides whale sharks to be excited about when travelling to Utila.
+Not only scuba diving is good in Utila and it is one of the cheapest diving destinations but I discovered there were many things besides whale sharks to be excited about when travelling to Utila.
 I limited the list to 10 awesome facts about Utila but I could have continued the list way longer.

 1 – Snorkelling with whale sharks